socialtables/ST-UI-Toolkit/README.md

 ## Getting Started

-ST-UI-Toolkit is available as a private [npm](http://npmjs.org) package.
+ST-UI-Toolkit is available as a public [npm](http://npmjs.org) package.
 Once you have npm you can install ST-UI-Toolkit in your project folder with:

 ```
 npm install @socialtables/st-ui-toolkit